Suspect arrested after brutally beating man with 2x4 in Fountain Square apartment

 Eaton had refused to speak with officers after being shot, but was taken to a hospital for treatment.

-After being identified by his sister, detectives confronted Eaton in the hospital and took him into custody on Feb.
-1.
+After being identified by his sister, detectives confronted Eaton in the hospital on Feb.
+1 and took him into custody.

-Eaton was being held at the Marion County jail on a $200,000 bond, and faces charges for one count of attempted murder and two counts of aggravated battery.
+Eaton was charged with attempted murder and two counts of aggravated battery.
+A judge set his bond at $50,000 surety, or $15,000 cash.
+As of Tuesday night, Eaton still had not posted bail.

-Police say as of Monday, Burton was still in a coma in an intensive care unit.
+This is not the first run-in with the law for Eaton.
+Since 2006, he has been criminally charged 23 times, mostly misdemeanors, including six counts of misdemeanor battery and eight counts of trespassing.